python/cpython/Doc/reference/expressions.rst

 A generator expression is a compact generator notation in parentheses:

 .. productionlist::
-   generator_expression: "(" `expression` `comp_for` ")"
+   generator_expression: "(" `comprehension` ")"

 A generator expression yields a new generator object.
-Its syntax is the same as for comprehensions, except that it is enclosed in parentheses instead of brackets or curly braces.
+The syntax in the parentheses is called a :dfn:`comprehension` and is described in `comprehensions`_.

 Variables used in the generator expression are evaluated lazily when the :meth:`~generator.__next__` method is called for the generator object (in the same